ROCm-LS/ROCm-LS-Docs/docs/contribute/contribution.rst

 Contributing to ROCm-LS
 *************************

-To contribute to the ROCm-LS components, refer to the respective component's contribution page:
+To contribute to the ROCm-LS components, refer to the respective component's contribution guidelines:

 - `Contributing to hipCIM <https://github.com/ROCm-LS/hipCIM/blob/main/CONTRIBUTING.md>`_.